Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 ## Use critical CSS

 So we shrank our CSS file, but we still need to download it.
-We can speed up the web page load time by reducing network requests.
+We can speed up the webpage load time by reducing network requests.
 And best network requests are no requests at all.
 We can inline our styles directly into the HTML to avoid the need for downloading any external stylesheets and thus saving some time.

 Of course, including an entire 9kb stylesheet (or large for bigger projects) on every page is not very effective.
 So we will include only the styles necessary to render the part of the page *above the fold* and lazy-load the rest of the styles.
 That way we can still leverage browser caching for other pages and make our webpage load faster.
 Since we include styles that are critical for page rendering this technique is called *Critical CSS*.